 A refresh interval keeps your maps in sync with the latest data while the map is open.
 For example, you might have a collector map with a damage assessment feature layer that field workers update every few minutes.
 Setting up this damage layer with a refresh interval helps your office team see the latest feature data from the field while keeping the map open in their browser, desktop, or device.
-You can enable a refresh interval between six seconds and one day on Living Atlas layers, basemaps, and layers from the web.
+You can enable a refresh interval between six seconds and one day on many types of layers.
 See an example of a map with a wind layer that is refreshed every hour.

 - Verify that you are signed in and have privileges to create content.

 If you do not have privileges to create content, you can still set the refresh interval to explore data by clicking Modify Map.

 - Open the map in Map Viewer, click Details, and click Contents.

 - Browse to the layer where you want to set a refresh interval, click More Options , and click Refresh Interval.